ubogdan/mysql-udf-pubnub/README.md

-# Pubnug Mysql UDF
+# Pubnub.com Mysql UDF

 We are not using this plugin any more.
+The plugin is good/working state.

 1. edit udf_pubnub.go and setup corret publish(pubKey), subscribe(subKey), security(secKey).
 ```